Corporation Income Tax

 |Over||But Not Over||Tax Rate||On Excess Over|

 For Missouri income tax purposes, the S Corporation income tax return is filed for informational purposes only.
 The tax is paid by the shareholder on their Missouri individual income tax return.
-However, a Form MO-1120S return must be filed to fulfill the S Corporation's franchise tax liability, and payment of franchise tax must be paid if the corporation's assets (in or apportioned to Missouri) exceed one million dollars for franchise taxable years beginning on or after January 1, 2000, or ten million dollars for franchise taxable periods beginning on or after January 1, 2010.
+However, a Form MO-1120S return must be filed to fulfill the S Corporation's franchise tax liability, and payment of franchise tax must be paid if the corporation's assets (in or apportioned to Missouri) exceed one million dollars for franchise taxable years beginning on or after January 1, 2000, or ten million dollars for franchise taxable periods beginning on or after January 1, 2010, through December 31, 2015.
+For franchise taxable years beginning on or after January 1, 2016, no franchise tax will be due.

 Note: When the due date falls on a Saturday, Sunday, or a legal holiday, the return and payment will be considered timely if made on the next business day.